Chhattisgarh Jungle Trek: The Jungle Book Trek

 As in Rudyard Kipling put it so eloquently in his book, “The air was full of night noises that, taken together, make one big silence.”
 All through the trek, you feel the omnipresence of wildlife.
 Very often you walk by the footprints or traces left behind by the wild inhabitants of the jungle.
 You may even be lucky to get a glimpse of the elusive creatures.
 You also camp deep inside this wilderness.
 And when you wake up, it is these sounds of the jungle you will hear.

 Day 1 Chulaadhar Road to River camp

-You reach Baikunthpur road station at about 6.30 am.
+You reach Baikunthpur Road station at about 6.30 am.
 It is best to get going on the road towards Guru Ghasidas soon after.
 Though Baikunthpur is a bustling town, it is unlikely for the town to wake up before 9 am.
-Multi utility vehicles such as the Bolero, which can be hired from Baikunthpur are your best option to drop you off to your trek start point 70 kms away.
+Multi-utility vehicles such as the Bolero, which can be hired from Baikunthpur are your best option to drop you off to your trek start point 70 km away.

 Indiahikes will organize Bolero’s or similar vehicles to pick up trekkers from Baikunthpur Road railway station when the train from Raipur arrives.
 Nothing much can be done at Baikunthpur that early in the morning except for withdrawing cash at the many ATM’s that exist in town.

 From Baikunthpur, the road starts to climb up the ghat section very soon.
-In 25 kms of a quick winding road, you reach Sonhat the last little town before the national park.
-Sonhat is also the range office of forest department.
-Have your breakfast here before heading into the forest gate 5 kms away.
+In 25 km of a quick winding road, you reach Sonhat the last little town before the national park.
+Sonhat is also the range office of the forest department.
+Have your breakfast here before heading into the forest gate 5 km away.
 Sonhat is also where you get your last phone signal.
-Inside the national park only BSNL signal exists in pockets.
+Inside the national park, only BSNL signal exists in pockets.

-Once inside the forest gate at Mendra Check post, you are in the middle of thick Sal forests on either sides.
+Once inside the forest gate at Mendra Check post, you are in the middle of thick Sal forests on either side.
 The metal road cuts through in between the trees.
-For most part of the 30 kms journey through the forest, you are the only vehicle on the road.
+For the most part of the 30 km journey through the forest, you are the only vehicle on the road.
 It is a public road with checks though.
 The road journey of 40 minutes inside the forest brings you to another forest gate – the Ramgad checkpost.

-Ramgad is a village of about 150 houses spread over 2-3 kms outside the park area.
-Though a remote village surrounded by the forest, it has a school, a health centre, a girls hostel and something very striking – a RO water dispenser.
+Ramgad is a village of about 150 houses spread over 2-3 km outside the parking area.
+Though a remote village surrounded by the forest, it has a school, a health centre, a girls hostel and something very striking – an RO water dispenser.

 Ensure your toilet tents are pitched up in the forest land away from the river bed though.